msaxena2/logic-types-notes/notes/misc/prelim-propsal.md

 the KEVM ecosystem.

+My work seeks expands the *semantics-first* approach beyond traditional programming languages into domains such as clinical medicine.
+Specifically, it focuses on building
-My work seeks expands the *semantics-first* approach beyond traditional programming languages into thinking about the *semantics of systems* themselves.
-For instance, consider Clinical Decision Support Systems (CDSSs) that encode Best Practice Guidelines (BPGs) to assist healthcare practitioners (HCPs) with situation specific advice for various clinical scenarios.
+Clinical Decision Support Systems (CDSSs) that encode Best Practice Guidelines (BPGs) to assist healthcare practitioners (HCPs) with situation specific advice for various clinical scenarios.
 BPGs are systematically developed,